occultlang/occult/README.md

 - [ ] Add tuples
 - [ ] Add incrementing with i++ and i-- etc. to codegen
 - [x] Get TinyC working with Ahead-of-Time compilation (made mode is still JIT)

-# Issues
-With my current array implementation in [occlib](https://github.com/occultlang/occlib) there is a slight complexity while adding multidimensional arrays, while it is supported, it is more complex than I'd like...

-Although I can probably get around it by modifying [`code_gen.hpp`](https://github.com/occultlang/occult/blob/main/code_generation/code_gen.hpp) slightly, I have to work and modify how arrays are made now, which would require A LOT of refactoring.
-In the compiler itself, I can log the types inside the function arguments (see [`std::vector<std::string> symbols`](https://github.com/occultlang/occult/blob/462f078cdb715e102ba011a9663fcff9f3b0ef94/code_generation/code_gen.hpp#L26)) and check it against the actual func itself, as we wont have variadic.
-This will help figure out what type we need to use for each array... (this is a huge hassle)

 # How?
 Right now Occult uses TinyCC as a backend for a JIT compiler, and Occult just compiles its own code into C and it runs on the fly.